shimikano/kirby-typography/README.md

 The plugin is enabled by default and replaces the [SmartyPants](https://michelf.ca/projects/php-smartypants/) parser of your Kirby installation.
 That means, typographic enhancements are applied to *Kirbytext* by default.

 The default typography settings of PHP-Typography are used.
-You can change any settings in your `config.php` file.
+You can change any settings in your `config.php` file, cf. below.

 ### 3.1 CSS and JavaScript Setup